updated on 24 May 2022

 The Solicitors Qualifying Exam (SQE) was introduced in September 2021.
 Here is everything we know about the new exams, from the syllabus, to the format of the exams themselves, to the cost for candidates, to what law firms, universities and law schools are doing.

 By now, you probably know that the Solicitors Qualifying Exam (SQE) is a new system of exams that all solicitors must pass at the point of qualifying.
-It came into place in September 2021 and will eventually replace the Legal Practice Course (LPC).
+It was introduced in September 2021 and will eventually replace the Legal Practice Course (LPC).
 Candidates already doing the LPC, a law conversion course or a law degree will not be affected (see more on the transition period below).

 Recent updates in the news